strelec00/ai-zk-verifier/README.md

-# AI ZK Verifier ⛓️‍💥
+# ZKML Solana ⛓️‍💥

 ## Goal
-A zero-knowledge proof system using RISC Zero zkVM to create proofs that ML model interference was right.
-Solana blockchain is used as a verifier.
+A zero-knowledge proof system using the EZKL library with ONNX-format models to generate proofs that machine learning inference was performed correctly.
+The Solana blockchain is used as a verifier.

 ## Description

 1. **AI Model Selection**
    - Choose a simple yet effective AI model (e.g., a neural network for image classification or an existing model used in the lab).
+   - Export the model to **ONNX format** for compatibility with the EZKL library.
    - Analyze the computational complexity of inference.

 2. **Verifiable Computing**
-   - Explore techniques such as **zk-SNARKs** or **zk-STARKs** for generating proofs of AI inference correctness.
+   - Use the **EZKL** library to generate zero-knowledge proofs of correct model inference.
    - Alternatively, use a **zkVM virtual machine** (e.g., Risc0) to generate proofs of correct inference execution.

 3. **Blockchain Integration**